jusotoTEC/generalized_wiener_transform/README.md

-# MATLAB Code from Numerical Experiments in Paper *"Fast transforms of random vectors within Wiener filtering paradigm"*
+# MATLAB Code for Numerical Experiments in the Paper *"Fast transforms of random vectors within Wiener filtering paradigm"*

 ## Authors